 - 1. Who my Barnabas is (check with the Head Students) - 2.
-Who my Personal Tutor is and where my group will meet (see Tutor group rota on notice board outside Sycamore Hall in the Ash Centre) - 3.
+Who my Personal Tutor is and where my group will meet (see Tutor group rota in your welcome pack or on the VLE) - 3.
 Where my Practical Ministry placement is (to be arranged with the Practical Ministry Coordinator) - 4.
 Where I will be worshipping this year (to be arranged by the Practical Ministry Tutor) - 5.
-What Practical Course I have chosen this year (these will be advertised on the Practical Courses page on theVLE; minimum requirement is one per year; but you are encouraged to do more than one) - 6.
+What Practical Course I have chosen this year (these will be advertised on the Practical Courses page on the VLE; minimum requirement is one per year; but you are encouraged to do more than one) - 6.
 What chores or maintenance I will be doing this term (you will find out the options during orientation).
 Rotas are posted on the chores board in Maple Hall. - 7.
 Where my lectures will be (see the Timetable hanging outside Sycamore Hall in the Ash Centre)